javers/javers.github.io/documentation/repository-examples/index.md

   }
 </pre>

-In this example we show, how to turn this verbose JSON into something neat like this:
+In this example we show how to turn this verbose JSON into something neat like this:

 <pre>
   "globalId": {